iqtree/iqtree.github.io/doc/molevol.md

 ----------------------------------------------------------------
 <div class="hline"></div>

-The standard nonparametric bootstrap is invoked by  the  `-b` option:
+The standard nonparametric bootstrap very slow and we won't perform it here.
+Just for you to know, it is invoked by  the `-b` option:

     iqtree -s example.phy -m TIM2+I+G -b 100